 Keyword golden ratio is a keyword research process brought by Doug Cunnington to find low competition keywords to drive organic traffic to a website.

 The whole idea is finding easy to rank keywords that have a decent search volume but not targeted enough by the other websites.

 Conceptually, you should be driving immediate traffic shortly after you publish the KGR content.

-I have seen many people online tried Keyword Golden Ratio and achieved great results with that.
+I have seen a few testimonial videos claiming how Keyword Golden Ratio helped them to achieve great results.
 Especially Doug’s case study of publishing 200 pieces of KGR content and multiplying web traffic and income by many folds is quite impressive.

 However, I want to talk today if KGR is the magic bullet or just another hype in the online marketing sphere.

 Let’s first have a look at what KGR content is.
 Here is the mathematical formula according to the originator of KGR.

 KGR = (Allintitle search results / Search volume)

 Less than 0.25 – KGR is on 😊 (Bingo, you have found a KGR Keyword)